Juniper/nita-cli/README.md

 - [cli.py](/cli.py)

-There is a `help` implemented on the script which basically shows the commands already mapped.
-Here it is the `nita help` command output:
+There is a `help` implemented at each level of the script which basically shows the commands mapped and what they do.
+Here it is the `nita help` command output (top level):

 NITA CLI command | Description
 -----------------|-------------------